Antonino Vallesi is full professor in Psychobiology and Physiological Psychology.

-He has served as Associate and Guest Editor for Frontiers in Psychology (Cognition section) and is also in the editorial board of Journal of Cognitive Enhancement – Springer (2016-); Brain Sciences (2020); BioMed Research International (Action Editor, since 2015) etc. He has served as an ad hoc reviewer for numerous international journals including Plos Biology, Brain, Neurosci Biobehav R, Cereb Cortex, Neurobiol Aging, Neuroimage, Hum Brain Mapp, J Cogn Neurosci, Cortex, Neuropsychologia etc.
+He has served as Associate and Guest Editor for Frontiers in Psychology (Cognition section) and Brain Sciences (2020-), and is also in the editorial board of Journal of Cognitive Enhancement – Springer (2016-); BioMed Research International (since 2015) etc. He has served as an ad hoc reviewer for numerous international journals including Plos Biology, Brain, Neurosci Biobehav R, Cereb Cortex, Neurobiol Aging, Neuroimage, Hum Brain Mapp, J Cogn Neurosci, Cortex, Neuropsychologia etc.

 He has been a grant reviewer for Horizon 2020 MSCA-IF-2016 & FET 2014; MIUR SIR 2014; FP7 HBP Call 2013; NSERC Canada 2011-12; Romanian NCDI 2011-13; OPUS–National Science Centre, Poland etc.

-If interested, have a look at Antonino’s Executive Function Lab at Unipd
+If interested in our research, have a look at the Executive Function Lab at Unipd